AsifaBeedi/EdgeShiftAI/README.md

 Based on the development work completed:

 1.  **Gradio User Interface:** A web-based UI is available to interact with the system.
-2.  **Network Status Monitoring:** The UI displays a list of detected/connected peer devices, their status (Active/Disconnected), and *real-time* metrics (CPU usage, Memory usage, Battery status) reported by peers.
+2.  **Network Status Monitoring:** The UI displays a list of detected/connected peer devices, their status (Active/Disconnected), and *real-time* metrics (CPU usage, Memory usage, Battery status) reported by peers (displaying simulated values if real data is not available).
 3.  **Basic Network Activity Plot:** A plot shows a simple representation of network activity based on the number of active devices (Task and Load metrics are currently simulated).
 4.  **Local Image Classification:** The "Image Processing" tab in the UI allows uploading an image and performing **local** TFLite image classification inference directly within the main UI node's process.
 The top predictions and a visualization are displayed.
 5.  **Peer Connectivity:** The Main UI Node is configured to actively attempt connections to specified peer addresses (including localhost and a configured remote IP like `192.168.200.206:5556`).
-6.  **Basic Peer Process:** A `run_peer` function is available to start a simple peer node that binds to a specified port, responds to pings with its real system metrics (CPU, Memory, Battery - requires `psutil`), and simulates processing tasks.
+6.  **Basic Peer Process:** A `run_peer` function is available to start a simple peer node that binds to a specified port, responds to pings (ideally with real system metrics, but currently displays are configured to show simulated values if needed), and simulates processing tasks.

 **Note:** The full distributed image processing pipeline (partitioning images and sending partitions to peers for inference, then combining results) is part of the core logic but not fully integrated with the UI's "Process Image" button in the current demo state.
 The UI performs inference locally for demonstration purposes.